 - A.A. in Liberal Studies

-A business degree from Landmark College will give students the fundamental skills and knowledge they need to compete successfully in today's business world — whether you're planning to immediately enter the workforce or continue your business studies.
-The program allows students to develop the skills required for all disciplines of business by completing a professional core, but also provides students the flexibility to explore the various aspects of business including:
+A business degree from Landmark College will give students the fundamental skills and knowledge to compete successfully in today's business world — whether you're planning to immediately enter the workforce or continue your business studies.
+The program allows students to develop the skills required for all disciplines of business by completing a professional core, while at the same time providing students with the flexibility to explore various aspects of business including: